|

 Example uses:

-directive begins a conditional block.
+The %defined directive begins a conditional block.
 Specify the macro_name you want

 to check.

-The %defined directive in SheerPower can also utilize comparison operators to enhance conditional compilation.
+The %defined directive in Sheerpower can also utilize comparison operators to enhance conditional compilation.
 This allows you to compare the value of a defined macro against string constants, numeric values, or the value of another macro.

 %defined macro_name [compare_oper] 'string constant'